tak-9/react-portfolio/README.md

 Then, execute "git commit" and "git push" to upload the generated files by "npm run deploy".

+* Use HashRouter as advised in "Notes on client-side routing".

+If you use BrowserRouter, 404 is displayed for the following case:
+* Open a browser.
+Then, enter URL (https://tak-9.github.io/react-portfolio/about) directly in browser's address bar.
+* About page can only be displayed if you open top page (https://tak-9.github.io/react-portfolio) and click link in page.

 ## Usage
 Access the following URL to open the web application.